ansible/awx/docs/docsite/rst/administration/clustering.rst

    single: clustering; setup considerations
    pair: clustering; PostgreSQL

 This section covers initial setup of clusters only.
-For upgrading an existing cluster, refer to :ref:`Upgrade Planning <upgrade-migration-guide:upgrade_planning>` of the |atumg|.
+For upgrading an existing cluster, refer to the |atumg|.

 Important considerations to note in the new clustering environment: